4d/docs/docs/Concepts/classes.md

 // code
 ```

-Class functions are properties of the prototype object of the owner class.
-They are objects of the "Function" class.
+Class functions are specific properties of the class.
+They are objects of the [4D.Function](API/formulaClass.md#about-4dfunction-objects) class.

 In the class definition file, function declarations use the `Function` keyword, and the name of the function.
-The function name must be compliant with [property naming rules](Concepts/dt_object.md#object-property-identifiers).
+The function name must be compliant with [property naming rules](Concepts/identifiers.md#object-properties).

 > **Tip:** Starting the function name with an underscore character ("_") will exclude the function from the autocompletion features in the 4D code editor.
 For example, if you declare `Function _myPrivateFunction` in `MyClass`, it will not be proposed in the code editor when you type in `"cs.MyClass. "`.